 Can Turnitin detect AI-produced writing?

-Additional information and resources from Turnitin on catching AI-based writing are also available.
+Additional information and resources from Turnitin on identifying and dealing with AI-based writing are also available.

 What is an AI detector?